cortexrd/Knack-Toolkit-Library/README.md

 Click the following link if you're interested to know more about [Advanced Features](#advanced-features).

-# No time to read all this now.
-How about a quick tryout?
+# No time to read all this now - How about a quick tryout?

 If you want to try/use the basic, default setup version of the KTL, all you need to do is copy the content of those two files: